davidgasquez/davidgasquez.com/src/content/blog/2024-08-10-community-level-open-data-infrastructure.md

 Finally, they also get humans excited about the curated datasets showcasing some potential use cases!

-The largest impact/value of Barefoot Data Portals is in making the curation and cleaning of the datasets a smoother process and bringing more people into the data collaboration process.
+The largest impact of Barefoot Data Portals is in **making curation, cleaning and joining datasets a smoother process** thus bringing more people into the collaboration process.

 ## Future